-The role of a Resource Scheduler is a world is of deadlines and details.
+The role of a Studio Manager is a world is of deadlines and details.
 They are the professional jugglers, grappling with resources, availability and capacities that constantly change.
 They look for

-How do you go about choosing a job / project management system?
+How do you go about choosing an agency job / project management system?
 We’d say that when you boil it all down there are only four questions for you to really get to grips with:

 1. Does the system offer real flexibility to deliver what you need now and into the future?

 2. Does the system pull everything together into one connected whole?

 3. Is the customer support so dependable that your mind is put at rest?

 4. Are you focusing on your essential requirements?
 Don’t get sidetracked.